JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 Do NOT have any commas in your filenames as it may break the mod, and probably therefor the game.
 For safety, remove any punctuation from your filenames.

 # Uninstalling
-Either verify files through Steam, or overwrite the modded assembly file with your backup.
+Verify the game's files through Steam.
 You can then delete the Custom Music folder from StreamingAssets.

 # Issues
 Read through the open issues in the issues tab at the top left of the page.
 This is where issues are listed.
 Other than those...